thedataquarry/zola-blog/content/posts/path-to-becoming-a-rustacean/index.md

 {{figure(src="rust-learning-materials.png", alt="Consuming Rust resources of a broad variety is the most effective way to learn")}}

 Keep alternating between the various forms of learning material, allowing your brain to process the information in different forms.
 Over time, you get hooked, and the pieces start to come together in your mind.
-There are so many great learning resources out there, in the form of books, videos, podcasts, blog posts, etc., which I list at the end of this article.
+There are so many great learning resources out there, which I list at the end of this article.

 ### 2. Describe in words what makes Rust great for *you*

-Ask yourself the question: *Why am I interested in learning Rust?*.
-If the answer is "*because everyone else is talking about it*", or anything else related to FOMO, you're probably not going to get very far.
+Ask yourself the question: *Why am I interested in learning Rust?* If the answer is "*because everyone else is talking about it*", or anything else related to FOMO, you're probably not going to get very far.
 The **key** is to convince yourself of what aspects of Rust resonate with **you**.
 Depending on your technical background and career interests, your answer could be vastly different from mine.

 In my case, it was the exact reasons I listed [above](#why-i-need-more-than-python) and my frustrations with Python's type system (or lack thereof), that led me to discover Rust.
 Having consumed my fair share of podcasts, YouTube videos, blogs and books over the course of a year, I'd learned a great deal about Rust's expressive type system, strong emphasis on safety and what having good compiler checks can do in terms of catching bugs early on.